Email Spam Detection Using Naive Bayes Classifier: A Case StudyBy Dhiraj Bezbaruah | Nov. 2, 2020, 6:11 a.m.

 Naive Bayes uses a similar method to predict the probability of different classes based on various attributes.
 This algorithm is mostly used in text classification and problems having multiple classes.

 Email Spam is the most crucial matter in a social network.
 There are many problems created through spam.
-The spam is nothing this is an unwanted message or mail which the end-user doesn’t want in our mailbox.
+Spam is nothing this is an unwanted message or mail which the end-user doesn’t want in our mailbox.
 To solve this problem we created an email spam classification system and identifies the spam and non-spam emails.
 Here we are using the Naïve Bayesian Classifier and extracting the word using the word-count algorithm.
-After calculation, we find that naïve Bayesian classifier has more accurate as its accuracy score is 94% and it can be considered to have the highest rate of good results.
+After calculation, we find that the naïve Bayesian classifier has more accurate as its accuracy score is 94% and it can be considered to have the highest rate of good results.
 The error rate is very low when we are using the Naïve Bayesian Classifier.
 So we can say that Naïve Bayesian Classifier produces better Email classification.
-With this study, we have achieved a better understanding of machine learning algorithms and python programming language.
+With this study, we have achieved a better understanding of machine learning algorithms and the python programming language.